by Stephani Simmons

 August 17, 2017

-Vice President, Health Policy; Senior Fellow, Economic Policy, Center for American Progress
+Vice President, Health Policy and Senior Fellow, Economic Policy, Center for American Progress

 Prior to joining American Progress, Spiro worked on health policy and economic policy in the U.S. Senate.
 He served as deputy staff director for health policy for the U.S. Senate Committee on Health, Education, Labor and Pensions under Sen. Edward M. Kennedy (D-MA) and Sen. Tom Harkin (D-IA).
 In that role, Spiro was a member of the team that drafted the Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act of 2010.
 As a policy analyst for the Senate Special Committee on Aging and the Joint Economic Committee, Spiro analyzed and developed policies on pensions, Social Security, and tax and budget issues.